Star Fangled Nut and Expansion Plug Installation

 A typical expansion plug system consist of an expandable sleeve.
 There is a cone at the top and bottom, and a hollow bolt passes through the sleeve.
 As this expansion bolt is tightened, it draws together the two cones and this expands the sleeve.
 As with most all threaded fasteners, grease or oil the threads.
 The headset adjusting cap and bolt then fit into the top of the expansion plug.

-Install the assembled expansion plug into the steering column.
+Install the assembled expansion plug and secure it inside the steering column.